TeamCS1/Ninkyo-Dantai-II-Tanpen-Legacy/README.md

 # Ninkyo-Dantai-II

+# About

+This project has been marked as legacy, because the game development has been moved to Unity 3D due to a number of GameMaker Studio engine constraints.

 # Development Manual

 _This document contains useful information for development of Ninkyo Dantai II.
 We explain why we do certain things, the way we do it._